Skip to main content

 Capture advanced information.

-If you'd like to collect session replay videos, console logs, and network requests, please make sure that you choose to show the widget on the website you want to collect feedback from.
+If you'd like to collect session replay videos, console logs, and network requests, please make sure that you choose to show the widget on the website you want to collect issues from.

 Here we go through a short example using the browser extension with the widget enabled.

-Ensure that my team reports feedback to the correct Marker.io project.
+Ensure that my team reports issues to the correct Marker.io project.

 When reporting via our browser extension, ensure reporters select the right Marker.io project.
 The extension will always default back to the last project you reported to.
 A good way around this is to inject the JavaScript widget locally and always use that to report instead.
 Below, I go through the entire process of how to set that up.